 - 1.5 cups warm water

-- Gradually add warm water until a soft dough forms.
+- Slowly add warm water until dough is soft .

-- Divide the dough into small balls, about the size of a golf ball.
+- Make small balls the size of golf balls .

-- Using a tortilla press or a rolling pin, flatten each ball into a thin disc.
+- Use a press or pin to flatten each into thin discs .

-- Cook each tortilla on a hot griddle for about 30-45 seconds on each side until they have a slight char.
+- Cook on a hot griddle about 30–45 seconds per side until you see a slight char .

 Section 5: Cooking and Storing Tortillas